The Garfield Movie: Plot

-Garfield is an obese, sedentary tabby cat who lives a pampered lifestyle with his beagle dog sidekick, Odie, and their owner, Jon Arbuckle.
-One night, while getting a midnight snack, Garfield and Odie are abducted by a Shar Pei named Roland and a Whippet named Nolan, and taken to an abandoned mall, where they are rescued by Vic, Garfield's estranged father, whom he resents for abandoning him in an alley as a kitten.
+Garfield is a fat, sedentary tabby cat who lives a pampered lifestyle with his beagle dog sidekick Odie and their owner Jon Arbuckle.
+One night while getting a midnight snack, Garfield and Odie are abducted by a Shar Pei named Roland and a Whippet named Nolan and taken to an abandoned mall.
+They are rescued by Garfield's estranged father Vic whom Garfield resents for abandoning him in an alley as a kitten.
 Jinx, a deranged white Persian cat with a grudge against Vic, arrives seeking revenge for being left behind during a milk heist at Lactose Farms.
 She then offers to forgive Vic if he, Garfield, and Odie steal a large quantity of milk as compensation for her imprisonment in the pound, while Roland and Nolan watch closely.

-The following morning, Jon notices Garfield and Odie's disappearance, and has trouble calling people to help search for them.
+The following morning, Jon notices Garfield and Odie's disappearance and has trouble calling people to help search for them.
 While freighthopping a freight train to Lactose Farms, which is through a series of temperate broadleaf and mixed forests in the rural area, Vic attempts to bond with Garfield to no avail.
-The trio reach the farm, which is heavily guarded by an advanced security system, and meet Otto, a Highland bull and the farm's former mascot, who was cast out after a corporation took over, separating him from his cow girlfriend, Ethel.
+The trio reach the farm, which is heavily guarded by an advanced security system.
+They meet Otto, a Highland bull and the farm's former mascot, who was cast out after a corporation took over, separating him from his Holstein Friesian girlfriend, Ethel.
 They agree to help get Ethel out of the farm if he helps them break in.

 While preparing for the heist, Garfield and Vic frequently clash with each other, forcing Odie and Otto to tie them to an oak tree.
 During a heated argument, Vic forlornly reveals that he was actually obtaining food for Garfield, but the busboy got in the way, delaying his return.
-He returned with an anchovy, only to find Jon taking care of him in an Italian restaurant that he wandered off into.
+He returned with an anchovy only to find Jon taking care of him in an Italian restaurant that he wandered off into.
 Solemnly accepting Jon as a better care provider, Vic let him adopt Garfield and kept his distance from his son.
 Understanding the circumstances, Garfield forgives his father.

-Meanwhile, Roland and Nolan report to Jinx, but she calls the farm's animal control officer, Marge Malone, to frame Garfield, Odie and Vic for it.
+Meanwhile, Roland and Nolan report to Jinx, but she calls the farm's animal control officer Marge Malone to frame Garfield, Odie, and Vic for it.